1. Security protective marking

 6.2.
 This policy identifies one aspect of Policing where that skill and ability is of paramount importance.
 A dynamic risk assessment must take into consideration the level of skill of the personnel in attendance.
-If practicable the Force Contact and Control Centre Inspector or Area Duty Manager must be informed of the circumstances before any rescue is attempted.
+If practicable the Force Control Room Inspector or Divisional Duty Manager must be informed of the circumstances before any rescue is attempted.
 It is a corporate responsibility to ensure all personnel receive dynamic risk assessment training in order to meet the requirements of this policy.
-All staff are therefore required to successfully complete the Risk Assessment training programme on the Force Intranet system, in line with Area Safety Policy.
+All staff are therefore required to successfully complete the Risk Assessment training programme on the force Intranet system, in line with area safety policy.

 7. Spontaneous incident on or near water- initial action

 7.1.
-The first officer attending the scene of an incident on or near water must undertake an initial assessment for the purpose of providing a situation report to the Force Contact and Control Centre to ensure that the correct response is actioned.
-They should also request the attendance of other Police assets such as the Force’s Marine Section and other emergency services such as the Coastguard or Kent Fire and Rescue Service, where considered appropriate.
+The first officer attending the scene of an incident on or near water must undertake an initial assessment for the purpose of providing a situation report to the Force Control Room to ensure that the correct response is actioned.
+They should also request the attendance of other Police assets such as the force’s Marine Unit and other emergency services such as the Coastguard or Kent Fire and Rescue Service, where considered appropriate.

 8. Equality impact assessment